Social Work (SOWK)

 SOWK 3010 HUMAN BEHAVIOR AND THE SOCIAL ENVIRONMENT I (3 credits)

-This course is the first part of a two-semester sequence within the Bachelor of Science in Social Work (BSSW) required curriculum.
-It focuses on major contributions of theories from the biological, social, and behavioral sciences that help to understand human functioning across the lifespan, particularly infancy through adolescence, within the social environment at the micro- and macro-level (e.g., individuals, families, groups, organizations, institutions, and communities), as they relate to effective social work generalist practice.
+This course is the first part of a two-semester sequence within the MSW required curriculum.
+It focuses on major contributions of theories from the biological, social, and behavioral sciences that help to understand human functioning across the lifespan, within the social environment at the micro- and macro-level (e.g., individuals, families, groups, organizations, institutions, and communities), as they relate to effective social work generalist practice.

 SOWK 3020 HUMAN BEHAVIOR AND THE SOCIAL ENVIRONMENT II (3 credits)

-This course is the second part of a two-semester sequence within the Bachelor of Science in Social Work (BSSW) required curriculum.
-It focuses on major contributions of theories from the biological, social, and behavioral sciences that help to understand human functioning across the life span -- particularly during young, middle, and late adulthood -- within the social environment at the micro- and macro-level social systems (e.g., individuals, families, groups, institutions, organizations, and communities), as they relate to effective social work generalist practice.
+This course is the second part of a two-semester sequence within the BSSW required curriculum.
+It focuses on major contributions of theories from the biological, social, and behavioral sciences that help to understand human functioning across the lifespan, emphasizing functioning at the mezzo and macro levels of practice.
+This class is designed to build upon the theories of lifespan development presented in the initial course of the sequence.

 SOWK 3110 SOCIAL WELFARE POLICY (3 credits)

 This course is an introduction to social welfare policy analysis.
-It informs the Bachelor of Science in Social Work (BSSW) student about the history of professional social work, the development of social services in the United States, and the values, beliefs, ethics and social welfare theory that frames professional policy practice.
-The course examines social welfare policy taking into account historical, political, economic, social, and cultural perspectives.
+It informs the BSSW student about the history of professional social work, the development of social services in the United States, and the values, beliefs, ethics and social welfare theories that frame professional policy practice.
+The course examines U.S. social welfare policy, taking into account historical social, racial, cultural, economic, organizational, environmental, and global influences that affect social policy.

 This course introduces students to the values, ethics, knowledge, and skills of generalist social work practice.
 Using constructs from the Generalist Intervention Model, systems theory, and the strengths-based perspective, students learn about engagement, assessment, planning and contracting, intervention, evaluation, and termination.
-Diversity and case management are emphasized as part of bringing planned change to client systems, including individuals and families.
+Diversity and case management are emphasized as part of bringing planned change to client systems, including individuals, families, and groups.

-This course reinforces the values, ethics, knowledge, and skills of generalist social work practice.
-Students gain specific knowledge and skills in assessing, intervening and terminating with families.
-Students will learn about the process of development and implementation of groups.
+This course reinforces the values, ethics, knowledge, and skills of generalist social work practice with groups.
+Students gain specific knowledge and skills in group assessment, intervention, and termination.
+Students will learn about the process of group development and facilitation.
+This course looks at the various types of groups social workers may facilitate.

 SOWK 3890 WRITING FOR SOCIAL WORK (3 credits)